-1.1.
 Statement of the Problem and Hypotheses

-This study centers on the implementation of Disaster Risk Reduction Management (DRRM) at Visayas State University Tolosa, Leyte.
+This study centres on the implementation of Disaster Risk Reduction Management (DRRM) at Visayas State University Tolosa, Leyte.
 Specifically, it seeks to address the following objectives:

-1. What safety and precautionary measures require enhancement to reduce or prevent injuries during natural or man-made disasters?
+1. What safety and precautionary measures require enhancement to reduce or prevent injuries during natural or artificial disasters?